Make sure you have published your list and made the tool available in your Interact site.

-Make sure you select on the grey area and dotted lines should appear around the resource if you have 'picked it up' correctly.
+Make sure you select on the grey area: when you do this, dotted lines should appear around the resource (if you have 'picked it up' correctly).

 Leganto works best with Chrome or Firefox.